TIOJ-INFOR-Online-Judge/tioj/README.md

 ### Settings

 If password recovery and/or Sentry monitoring is needed, setup `config/settings.yml` using the format of `config/settings.yml.example`.
-The old method of using `rails credentials:edit` is deprecated.

 ## Judge Management